drwpow/pow.rs/src/content/blog/playfulness-budget.md

 In light of so many failures we encounter on the web, successes are something that should be celebrated! 🎉 Did a user finish sending an email?
-Add a fun illustration and some congratulatory copy on that succes page!
+Add a fun illustration and some congratulatory copy on that success page!
 Has a user reached a certain milestone in your app (miles walked, achievement reached, numbers hit)?
 Add a cool badge to their profile.

 Unexpected rewards may result in the most positively-perceived experiences.
 So let’s try and help